morintd/lite-pathfindings/README.md

 * getEdgeNumber(edges, edgeName) : given a list of edges and a name, return the corresponding edge number
 * getEdgeName(edges, number) : given a list of edges and a number, return the corresponding edge name
 * getNamedPath(path, edges) : given a list of number representing a path, and the correspondance beetween number and edge name, return the corresponding list of edge name
+* edgeMapContainNegativeValue(edgeMap) : given an edgeMap, return true if contain an edge with negative value, false otherwise
 As an example, edgeMapToMatrix and getNamedPath can be used to work with edgeMap and Floyd-Warshall :
 ```javascript
 var litepathfindings = require('lite-pathfindings');